NegaDennis/Murder-Mystery-At-SQL-City/README.md

 <img width="685" height="78" alt="witness1" src="https://github.com/user-attachments/assets/d27df2ce-484d-4abd-afd8-39f64f27e289" />

 ```
-Testament: "I heard a gunshot and then saw a man run out.
+"I heard a gunshot and then saw a man run out.
 He had a "Get Fit Now Gym" bag.
 The membership number on the bag
 started with "48Z".
 Only gold members have those bags.
 The man got into a car with a plate that included "H42W"."
 ```